Many-body localization and the area law in two dimensions: Results

 Another hallmark of the localized phase is the lack of ergodicity.
 In an ergodic system, the eigenstate thermalization hypothesis dictates that local properties of generic eigenstates mirror the behavior of a thermal ensemble.
-In the left column of Fig.~\ref{fig:eth}, we plot the distribution of the local magnetization $\langle2\hat S^z_i\rangle$ for all sites $i$, fixed $L_1$, $W$, and various $L_2$.
+In the left column of Fig.~\ref{fig:eth}, we plot the distribution of the local magnetization $\langle2\hat S^z_i\rangle$ for all sites $i$, fixed $L_1$, $W$ (quenched disorder), and various $L_2$.
 We do not observe a thermal peak at $\langle2\hat S^z_i\rangle=0$ but a strong pinning around $\langle2\hat S^z_i\rangle=\pm1$.
-Overall the distribution is symmetric around $\langle2\hat S^z_i\rangle=0$.
-This illustrates that the eigenstate thermalization hypothesis is prominently violated and that the system is localized.
-To quantify the strength of the pinning to $\langle2\hat S^z_i\rangle=\pm1$ and thus non-ergodicity in the MBL phase more clearly, we plot in the right column of Fig.~\ref{fig:eth} the fraction of the spectrum of $|\langle2\hat S^z_i\rangle|$ that lies below a given threshold.
-Varying the threshold from $0$ to $1$ (which correspond to the middle and the ends of the spectrum of $\langle2\hat S^z_i\rangle$, respectively) we find that only extremely little weight (less than 10\%) does lie within a window of 5\% around the ends of the spectrum.
-Furthermore, the growth of weight as one approaches the end of the spectrum is faster than exponential, underlining the extreme pinning of the expectation values of the local spins to $\langle2\hat S^z_i\rangle=\pm 1$.
+Overall, the distribution is symmetric around $\langle2\hat S^z_i\rangle=0$.
+This illustrates that the eigenstate thermalization hypothesis is violated in these finite systems.

+To quantify the strength of the pinning to $\langle2\hat S^z_i\rangle=\pm1$ and thus the non-ergodicity in the MBL regime more clearly, we plot in the right column of Fig.~\ref{fig:eth} the fraction of the spectrum of $|\langle2\hat S^z_i\rangle|$ that lies below a given threshold.
+Varying the threshold from $0$ to $1$ (which correspond to the middle and the ends of the spectrum of $\langle2\hat S^z_i\rangle$, respectively) we find that only extremely little weight (less than 10\%) does not lie within a window of 5\% around the ends of the spectrum.
+Furthermore, the \mbox{growth of weight as one approaches the end of the spectrum} is faster than exponential, underlining the extreme pinning of the expectation values of the local spins to $\langle2\hat S^z_i\rangle=\pm 1$.